jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 </div>

 Mid-century superstadiums may not seem impressive by today's standards, but were substantial upgrades over inaugural era facilities.
-The offered more restrooms and concessions, as well being surrounded by parking lots to serve the dominant automobile culture of US cities.
-Though they were were considerably more expensive then their predecessors,  they were considered prudent as public investments, because they could handle two major sports---more if they were domed (e.g., Houston Astrodome, Seattle Kingdome, Minneapolis Metrodome).
+They offered more restrooms and concessions, as well being surrounded by parking lots to serve the dominant automobile culture of US cities.
+Though they were considerably more expensive than their predecessors,  they were considered prudent as public investments, because they could handle two major sports---more if they were domed (e.g., Houston Astrodome, Seattle Kingdome, Minneapolis Metrodome).

 These venues may not evoke nostalgic feelings among sports fans, but they were celebrated as architectural achievements at the time.
 Architect Philip Bess explained that their similarity was part of the attraction for the communities that built them:
 <blockquote>